spawaskar-cora/cora-docs/docs/user-guide/modules/dnas/dnas.md

 CoRA's intellisense will automatically take you to the Create DNA sample screen, if this is the first DNA sample you are trying to create for this specimen or will take you to the DNA list screen if a DNA Sample was previously created for this specimen.
-Note you can create multiple DNA sammples for a specimen.
+Note you can create multiple DNA samples for a specimen.

 !!! tip

-    CoRA allows you to create multiple DNA sammples for a specimen.
+    CoRA allows you to create multiple DNA samples for a specimen.
 If you have multiple dna samples, CoRA will create a Consensus DNA Profile for you with data from the multipel samples.
 Consensus DNA Profile is a powerful feature of CoRA.